yabluko/Admin/README.md

 # [AdminPanel](https://adminapp-ekt5.onrender.com)

-This is admin site for your business purposes in my example that's reapair shop.In this web-application you can create your business system of who would be the employee, manager , admin and write task for each of them.
+This is admin site for your business purposes in my example that's tech reapair shop.In this web-application you can create your business system of who would be the employee, manager , admin and write task for each of them.

 # Stack ⚙️